Kiss Kiss Bang Bang (comics)

-Kiss Kiss Bang Bang is an American comic book series that has been produced by CrossGen Entertainment from February to June 2004.
-It ran five issues before shutting down because of the bankruptcy of CrossGen in 2004.
+Kiss Kiss Bang Bang is an American comic book series originally published by CrossGen Entertainment from February to June 2004.
+It ran five issues before ceasing publication due to the bankruptcy of CrossGen.

-Set in the 1960s, the series featured many of the cultural aspects of the period as well as recurring allures to the James Bond mythos such as exotic locations, 1960s-style action scenes and sex.
-The series was one of the few CrossGen comic book series set in the Sigilverse that occurred during the modern era.
-The series also predated most of the events seen in the core CrossGen titles.

 Publication history

-Based on the James Bond archetype, Kiss Kiss Bang Bang was the brainchild of penciller Mike Perkins who was also influenced by the 1960s show The Avengers, with Tony Bedard fleshing out other aspects of the series.
+Kiss Kiss Bang Bang was the brainchild of penciller Mike Perkins who was also influenced by the 1960s show The Avengers, with Tony Bedard fleshing out other aspects of the series.

-The series finished prematurely when CrossGen went bankrupt, but the company was bought by Marvel Comics.
-Who later announced in August 2011 that the series was one of several CrossGen titles returning as a five-issue limited series, with Peter Milligan writing the story and Ramon Rosanas as the artist.
-As of January 2013, the miniseries has yet to be published.
+The series ended prematurely when CrossGen went bankrupt, but the company was bought by Marvel Comics.
+Marvel then announced in August 2011 that Kiss Kiss Bang Bang was one of several CrossGen titles returning as a five-issue limited series, with Peter Milligan writing the story and Ramon Rosanas as the artist.

+As of 2025, the miniseries has yet to be published.